 A group defines a name space and contains other DAP elements.
 Specifically, it can contain groups, variables, dimensions, and enumerations.
-The fact that groups can be nested means that the set of groups in a DDX form a tree structure.
-For any given DDX, there exists a root group that is the root of this tree.
+The fact that groups can be nested means that the set of groups in a DMR form a tree structure.
+For any given DMR, there exists a root group that is the root of this tree.

 A nested set of groups defines a variety of name spaces and access to the contents of a group is specified using a notation of the form “/g1/g2/…/gn”.
 This is called a “path”.
 By convention “/” refers to the root group.
 Thus the path “/g1/g2/g3” indicates that one should start in the root group, move to group g1 within that root group, then to group g2 within group g1, and finally to group g3.
 This is more fully described in the section on Fully Qualified names (Section ?).